siAyush/Data-Structures-and-Algorithms/README.md

 # Data-structures-and-Algorithms
-Data structure and Algorithms are implemented in Python 3.
+Data structure and Algorithms implemented in Python 3.